spacetimed/nextjs-blog/README.md

 Technologies include **React, NextJS, Node, Express (RESTful API), CSS, HTML**,.

-Created for demonstration purposes as a proof of concept.
+Created for demonstration purposes entirely from scratch as a proof of concept.

 ---